FUSED-Net: Detecting Traffic Signs with Limited Data: Results Discussion

 The key challenge of FSL models is to generate meaningful feature descriptions with minimal instances, for which it is recommended to be trained on a diverse dataset encompassing a wide range of object categories.
 The hypothesis is that once the model can describe objects in general, it can provide better feature descriptions even using limited samples of the target domain.
 However, the widely used datasets such as PASCAL VOC \cite{everingham2010pascal} lack traffic sign instances, and MS COCO \cite{lin2014microsoft} includes only a single class for ``stop sign'', making them inadequate for pretraining the baseline models of few-shot traffic sign detection.
 Drawing inspiration from A-RPN's FSOD dataset \cite{fan2020few}, we constructed the Merged Traffic Sign Detection Dataset (MTSD) by combining samples from three established large-scale traffic sign detection datasets: The German Traffic Sign Detection Benchmark (GTSDB) \cite{houben2013detection}, The LISA Traffic Sign Dataset (LISA) \cite{mogelmose2012vision}, and DFG Traffic Sign Data Set (DFG) \cite{tabernik2019deep}.

-One of our primary objectives in constructing MTSD was to maximize the variation in the samples.
-To achieve this, we selected datasets from two different continents: Europe (GTSDB, DFG) and America (LISA), where the traffic signs differ significantly due to variations in regulatory standards, design philosophies, and cultural norms.
-For example, U.S. speed limit signs are rectangular with black text on a white background (\figureautorefname~\autoref{subfig:usSpeedLimit}), while European speed limit signs are circular with a red border and black numbers (\figureautorefname~\autoref{subfig:euroSpeedLimit}).
-Additionally, European signs often utilize symbols and pictograms without text, enhancing accessibility across different languages, whereas American signs frequently rely on text, which can be less intuitive at times.
-To add to the complexity, as shown in \figureautorefname~\autoref{subfig:slovaniaLeft}, in some European countries, traffic signs may appear on the left side of the road and can consist of multiple signs.
+The MTSD dataset is compiled from three established traffic sign detection datasets: The German Traffic Sign Detection Benchmark (GTSDB) \cite{houben2013detection}, the LISA Traffic Sign Dataset (LISA) \cite{mogelmose2012vision}, and the DFG Traffic Sign Dataset (DFG) \cite{tabernik2019deep}.
+The GTSDB and LISA datasets feature German and American traffic signs, respectively, and together cover a total of 90 categories.
+Both of these datasets are widely used in the field of traffic sign detection.
+The DFG dataset, which is unique in its extensive collection, contains 200 categories, making it the largest among the three.
+In total, the MTSD dataset includes 272 categories, derived from these three sources.

-The GTSDB and LISA datasets feature German and American traffic signs, respectively, covering a total of 90 categories.
-Both datasets are widely used in the field of traffic sign detection.
-The DFG dataset comprises 200 categories and is, to our knowledge, the only traffic sign detection dataset with such an extensive number of classes.
+Although MTSD contains 14,416 samples, the presence of multiple traffic signs within a single image leads to a total of 23,276 annotations.
+To prevent potential confusion in our architecture, we excluded two categories, ``roundabout" and ``stop", which appeared in multiple datasets and had varying sample representations across them.
+This was done to avoid the possibility of conflicting data affecting model performance.

-In total, we compiled 288 categories in MTSD from the aforementioned datasets.
-Although we had 14,416 samples, the presence of multiple traffic signs within a single sample led to a total of 23,276 annotations.
-The ``roundabout'' and ``stop'' categories appeared in multiple datasets.
-Since different datasets contained varying samples for the same category, which could potentially confuse our architecture, we excluded these two categories from our compilation.
-Given that the original Faster R-CNN was trained on Pascal VOC, which contains 24,640 annotations of 9,963 sample images, the MTSD dataset should be sufficient for base training any architecture using Faster R-CNN as its base detector.
-Therefore, we did not include any datasets beyond these three.
+The dataset was designed with the aim of maximizing sample diversity.
+To this end, we selected traffic sign datasets from two different continents: Europe (GTSDB, DFG) and America (LISA).
+Traffic sign designs differ significantly between these regions due to variations in regulatory standards, design philosophies, and cultural norms.
+For example, U.S. speed limit signs are typically rectangular with black text on a white background (\figureautorefname~\autoref{subfig:usSpeedLimit}), whereas European speed limit signs are circular with a red border and black numbers (\figureautorefname~\autoref{subfig:euroSpeedLimit}).
+Additionally, European traffic signs often feature symbols and pictograms without text, enhancing cross-linguistic accessibility, while American signs more commonly rely on text, which can be less intuitive.
+Moreover, in some European countries, traffic signs may be positioned on the left side of the road, and a single location may feature multiple signs (\figureautorefname~\autoref{subfig:slovaniaLeft}).